vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 ### Evening visit to downtown Berkeley

-Between around 4 PM and arouond 5 PM, I made a trip to downtown Berkeley.
+Between around 4 PM and around 5 PM, I made a trip to downtown Berkeley.
 I got in line at the parking lot at Trader Joe's around 4:20 PM, entered soon after, and checked out at 4:34 PM with cashier Myron.
 I then ordered spinach masala dosa from Udupi Palace at around